llm-bible/llm-bible.github.io/_publications/singh2024three.markdown

 bibkey: singh2024three
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2406.17377"}
-tags: ['Training Techniques', 'Pretraining Methods', 'Fine-Tuning', 'Prompting', 'Pre-Training', 'In-Context Learning']
+tags: ['Fine-Tuning', 'Pre-Training', 'Training Techniques', 'Pretraining Methods', 'Prompting', 'In-Context Learning']
 ---
 Low-resource languages, by its very definition, tend to be under represented in the pre-training corpora of Large Language Models.
 In this work, we